jeetsukumaran/DendroPy/doc/source/glossary.rst

         most-recent common ancestor of all the :class:`leaf nodes` on the tree.

     schema
-        The format or syntax of data serialized.
-Examples are NEXUS, NEWICk, Phylip, NeXML, etc.
+        The format or syntax of serialized phylogenetic or related data.
+        Examples are NEXUS, NEWICk, Phylip, NeXML, etc. A "schema" is DendroPy-speak for "format" (we cannot use the argument name "format" because this is a Python built-in, and hence we adopted this terminology for consistency), and is typicallly specified using one of a set of predefined string values, known as "schema specification strings".
+Supported reading (input) schemas are described :ref:`here
+        <Specifying_the_Data_Source_Format>` while supported writing (output)
+        schemas are described :ref:`here <Specifying_the_Data_Writing_Format>`.

     subtree
         A subtree of a tree T is a tree consisting of a node in T and all of